falkr/ttm4115/pages/unit-communication.md

   * For that to be possible, you need to be able to ping the PC that runs the broker.
   * You need to be on the same network.
   * If nothing works, you can also have MQTT.FX and the broker installed on the same PC, and use address `localhost`.
-* If you have trouble installing Mosquitto, try to find help woth others on MS Teams!
+* If you have trouble installing Mosquitto, try to find help with others on MS Teams!